Pakihi Track

 Pakihi Hut to Pakihi road end (9 km)

-Beyond the Pakihi Hut, the next few km are the most technical for riding, and the most liable to rock falls.
-Take care.
-A km after the hut you reach the Pakihi stream suspension bridge, a spectacular 32-m structure that spans a pretty gorge.
+Around 1 km after the hut you reach the Pakihi stream suspension bridge, a spectacular 32-m structure that spans a pretty gorge.
 On both banks, look for the remains of the abutments of the original bridge, built 1913/14 and wrecked in a massive storm in 1918.

 The lower half of the track is stunning, following the Pakihi stream all the way.
 You may see wild trout and birds including New Zealand falcon/kārearea, North Island robin, New Zealand woodpigeon/kererū and North Island weka.
 There are numerous small waterways, many falling in waterfalls.
-In rain, the music and thunder of water is everywhere.

 At the end of the track, there is a shelter, car park and toilet.
 Over the stream, Weka Wilds offers accommodation.
 Not far away in the Te Waiti Valley, there’s the Boulders Campsite.
 If you’re arranging to be picked up, it’s 23 km and a 30-minute drive from here to Ōpōtiki.

 Hunters, walkers and trail runners often start from the Pakihi road end, going up and back.
-A popular walk is from the Pakihi road to the Motu Road junction, then turn around and head to Pakihi Hut for the night.
+A popular walk is from the Pakihi road to the Mōtū Road junction, then turn around and head to Pakihi Hut for the night.
 This gives you a day of 30 km, with a 10 km walk out on the second day.

-What to expect
+What to expect on the track

 - during rain: landslides (small and large), falling rocks and sections of the track slipping